Podcaster: Bruce Palmquist, Feliciti Fredsti, and Marilyn Magenis

 Fleming: Yes it was certainly convenient having a son very young.

 Cannon: It was also convenient living nearby in Star Cottage that was near the observatory.

-Pickering: Mina, why don’t you talk a little bit about your classification scheme because what we know of nowadays really came from Annie Joan Cannon, but without your original work in the area, it’s possible that Annie would not have progressed as far as she did.
+Pickering: Mina, why don’t you talk a little bit about your classification scheme because what we know of nowadays really came from Annie Jump Cannon, but without your original work in the area, it’s possible that Annie would not have progressed as far as she did.

 Fleming: I started classifying the stars from A to Q and as we had discovered more stars we had found categories that seemed to prevail, and some categories that didn’t and so we needed to move categories around.